Offshore balancing: Theory

 The grand strategy of "offshore balancing" arguably permits a great power to maintain its power without the costs of large military deployments around the world.
 It can be seen as the informal-empire analogue to federalism in formal ones (for instance the proposal for the Imperial Federation in the late British Empire).
 Offshore balancing, as its name implies, is a grand strategy that can be pursued by the only non-Eurasian great power, the United States.

-The strategy calls for this state to maintain a rough balance of power in the three key geopolitical regions of the world: Europe, the Persian Gulf, and Northeast Asia.
-The three regions are the focus, since Europe and Northeast Asia are the major industrial centers of the world, which contain all of the other great powers and the Persian Gulf for its importance to the global oil market.
+The strategy calls for this state to maintain a rough balance of power in the three key geopolitical regions of the world: East Asia, Europe, and the Persian Gulf.
+The three regions are the focus, since East Asia and Europe are the major industrial centers of the world, which contain all of the other great powers and the Persian Gulf for its importance to the global oil market.
 Outside of these regions, an offshore balancer should not worry about developments.
 Also, the state pursuing offshore balancing should first seek to pass the buck to local powers and intervene only if the threat is too great for the other powers in the region to handle.